kanchansalvi/android/containers/Toolbar/TOOLBAR.md

 1) Add toolbar widget in activity file(activity_main).
 2) Create a menu file to hold items of toolbar.
 3) In the main file, setsupportActionBar for toolbar.
-Override the onCreateOptionsMenu method inflate the menu infater with the menu file.
+Override the onCreateOptionsMenu method inflate the menu inflat er with the menu file.
 4) Override the onOptionsItemSelected method to add events on the toolbar menu.
 5) Update the android:theme attribute in the Manifest File with appcompat's NoActionBar themes.